 - Guide 1: How to Remove Windows Virus from Windows.

-- Guide 2: Get rid of Windows Virus from Mac OS X.
+- Guide 2: Get rid of Windows Virus on Mac OS X.

-- Guide 3: Remove Windows Virus from Google Chrome.
+- Guide 3: Remove Windows Virus in Google Chrome.

 - Guide 4: Erase Windows Virus from Mozilla Firefox.

 - Guide 5: Uninstall Windows Virus from Microsoft Edge.